-Unidentified Man: The war touched every family on every street in every town in America - towns like Lavern, Minnesota; Sacramento, California; Waterbury, Connecticut and Mobile, Alabama.
+BLOCK: The war touched every family on every street in every town in America - towns like Lavern, Minnesota; Sacramento, California; Waterbury, Connecticut; and Mobile, Alabama.

 CONTRERAS: Before a meeting with Hispanic advocacy groups, Burns said the film is a departure because it uses anecdotal interviews to tell the story from the bottom up rather than presenting academics, historians and other experts.

-Mr. KEN BURNS (Filmmaker, "The War"): For some reason, it has come to me that I'm definitive.
-We'd made a film, which is for the first time in writing professionally, I'm not even trying to be definitive or comprehensive and hundreds, thousands, millions of stories are not going to be untold.
+KEN BURNS: For some reason, it has come to me that I'm definitive.
+We've made a film, which is for the first time in my professional life, not even trying to be definitive or comprehensive and hundreds, thousands, millions of stories are not going to be told.

-Mr. ALFRED GALVAN (Member, American GI Forum): The way it looks, we don't even exist.
+ALFRED GALVAN: The way it looks, we don't even exist.

-The controversy reached Capitol Hill when the Congressional Hispanic Caucus backed the vets demand that the film be change.
+CONTRERAS: The controversy reached Capitol Hill when the Congressional Hispanic Caucus backed the vets' demand that the film be changed.
 Congressman Xavier Becerra is a Democrat from California.

-Representative XAVIER BECERRA (Democrat, California): I appreciate that PBS has been willing to sit down and talk but we want them to do more than just sit down and talk.
-We believe that if they're going to use taxpayer dollars to produce documentaries that talk about the American experience, that they should know that should used those dollars well.
+XAVIER BECERRA: I appreciate that PBS has been willing to sit down and talk but we want them to do more than just sit down and talk.
+We believe that if they're going to use taxpayer dollars to produce documentaries that talk about the American experience, that they should know that they should use those dollars well.

-Mr. LUIS ORTIZ (Managing Director, Latino Public Broadcasting): If you talk to any independent producer, I think one of the biggest themes that comes up is artistic freedom, freedom to have the creative control of your film, and be able to tell the story that you truly will set out to do.
+LUIS ORTIZ: If you talk to any independent producer, I think one of the biggest themes that comes up is artistic freedom, freedom to have the creative control of your film, and be able to tell the story that you truly set out to do.
 And I think any independent filmmaker would understand that and would not want to see Ken Burns have to change the film that he originally set out to do.

-CONTRERAS: The controversy has become father for Hispanic bloggers, list serves, radio hosts and newspaper editorials.
-Rafael Ventura-Rosa has a law degree from Yale and is into Latin music business as an artist manager.
-On the Latin music list serve, he suggested Hispanic should fund, produce and distribute their own cultural expression rather than, quote, "nitpicking with others about how to tell Latino stories."
+CONTRERAS: The controversy has become fodder for Hispanic bloggers, listservs, radio hosts and newspaper editorials.
+Rafael Ventura-Rosa has a law degree from Yale and is in the Latin music business as an artist manager.
+On a Latin music listserv, he suggested Hispanics should fund, produce and distribute their own cultural expression rather than, quote, "nitpicking with others about how to tell Latino stories."

-Mr. RAFAEL VENTURA-ROSA (Artist Manager): If we've got a story to tell, we should go our there and try to tell it our way, using our resources and our people and not just preaching to each other and get it out in the mainstream.
+RAFAEL VENTURA: If we've got a story to tell, we should go out there and try to tell it our way, using our resources and our people and not just preaching to each other, and get it out in the mainstream.

-CONTRERAS: After his meeting with representatives from advocacy groups, Ken Burns says he welcome the discussions and was anxious to hear the Hispanic point of view on World War II.
+CONTRERAS: After his meeting with representatives from advocacy groups, Ken Burns says he welcomed the discussions and was anxious to hear the Hispanic point of view on World War II.

-Mr. BURNS: No one filmmaker can tell the story.
-And in fact, I look forward to the Latino community coming up and helping tell us the story, so that nobody is relying on Ken Burns to tell everybody's story.
+BURNS: No one filmmaker can tell the story.
+And in fact, I look forward to the Latino community coming up and helping tell us the story, so that nobody is relying on Ken Burns to tell everybody's stories.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.